laurakond/Stitch-Art-Guides-pp4/TESTING.md

 **Field ‘id’ expected a number but got SimpleLazyObject**

-- I received this error when trying to check if /my-tutorials/ url path was accessible to annonymous users.
+- I received this error when trying to check if /my-tutorials/ url path was accessible to anonymous users.
 Upon quick research, I realised that I needed to alter my request in views.py by adding a user specific id, and also apply @login_required above the my_tutorials function.
     - This seems to have worked.

     ![id expected a number error image]()